Are you looking for easy, yet healthy pancakes to make?

 Mashed ripe bananas, applesauce, and “gelatin eggs” are all suitable egg replacements in pancakes.

-BUT YOU WILL HAVE TO ADD ANOTHER FLOUR IF YOU USE AN EGG SUBSTITUTION (see next section)!
+BUT YOU WILL HAVE TO ADD ANOTHER FLOUR IF YOU USE AN EGG SUBSTITUTION (see next section on Important Notes and Tips)!

 All of these substitutes are great for those following the AIP diet or if you are avoiding eggs for other reasons.